CalvinLloyd117/CraftBanzi/README.md

 ## Content Management

 Managing content in a Content Management System (CMS) like ***Craft CMS*** is straight forward and easy, and does not require any modifications to be made to the front-end template code at all.
-All modification and additions to content can be done from the back-end with no programming knowledge, or knowledge of web development at all.
+All modification and additions to content can be done from the back-end with no programming knowledge, or knowledge of web development.

-To manage the CMS, and add, modify, or remove content, ensure that you are signed into the back-end by navigating to /admin and entering the username and password for the admin account.
-All Content management steps assume you have logged in.
+To manage the CMS through adding, modifying, or removing content, you must ensure that you are signed into the back-end by navigating to /admin and entering the username and password for the admin account. **All Content management steps assume you have logged in**.

-### Entries
+### Entries and Entry Types

 Most content management is related to adding, modifying, and removing entries.
 Each section of the website that has dynamic content (content that can be modified or added to i.e pretty much all of it) has a corresponding **Entry** type that is responsible for the content that users interact with in the front-end when visiting the site in their browser.
 These entry types include the following:

-#### Home/Index
+#### Home/Index Page

 Entry types that are responsible for rendering content on the **Home/Index** page.